GhulamAbbas786/Network-Admnistration-WEEK7_Secure_Access_ITsimplera/README.md

-# Network-Admnistration-WEEK7_Secure_Access_ITsimplera
-This repository contains the complete network aThe project simulates a secure site-to-site WAN deployment connecting **Headquarters** and **Branch** routers, implementing advanced routing, VPN encryption, zone-based firewalls, AAA security, and network management services.
+You are absolutely right—adding some visual flair makes a technical README.md look much more engaging and professional!

+You can copy and paste the code below into your README.md.
+It uses emojis to make it pop immediately, and I've structured it so you can easily drop in those icons you just looked at.

-Enterprise Secure Network Architecture & Verification Lab Overview
+🌐 Enterprise Secure Network Architecture & Verification Lab 📌 Overview
 This repository contains the complete network architecture, troubleshooting documentation, and verification reports for a two-site enterprise topology built using GNS3.
-The project simulates a secure site-to-site WAN deployment connecting Headquarters and Branch routers, implementing advanced routing, VPN encryption, zone-based firewalls, AAA security, and network management services.
+The project simulates a secure site-to-site WAN deployment connecting Headquarters and Branch routers.

-Key Architecture & Features
+🚀 Key Architecture & Features
-1. Secure Site-to-Site VPN
+🛡️ 1.
+Secure Site-to-Site VPN
-IPsec & ISAKMP (Phase 1 / Phase 2): Configured cryptographic parameters with alignment on transform-sets and ACLs to ensure secure, encrypted communication between sites (QM_IDLE state verified).
+IPsec & ISAKMP: Configured cryptographic parameters with alignment on transform-sets and ACLs to ensure secure, encrypted communication.

-LAN-to-LAN Reachability: Full encrypted packet transit between internal subnets (192.168.1.0/24 and 192.168.2.0/24).
+Connectivity: Full encrypted packet transit between internal subnets.

-2. Perimeter Security & Zone-Based Firewall (ZBF)
+🧱 2.
+Perimeter Security & ZBF
-Zone Separation: Configured INSIDE-ZONE and OUTSIDE-ZONE on the Headquarters router.
+Zone Separation: Configured INSIDE and OUTSIDE zones.

-Traffic Inspection: Implemented inspection policies (ZP-INSIDE-TO-OUTSIDE) targeting ICMP, TCP, UDP, and OSPF traffic.
+Traffic Inspection: Implemented inspection policies (ZP-INSIDE-TO-OUTSIDE) and enforced a Default Deny policy to drop unsolicited incoming traffic.

-Default Deny Policy: Enforced strict perimeter rules where uninspected or unsolicited incoming traffic from the WAN is automatically dropped by the implicit class-default rule.

-3. Routing & Device Hardening
+⚙️ 3.
+Routing & Hardening
-OSPFv2 Routing: Established dynamic routing across Area 0 using MD5 authentication on point-to-point serial/WAN interfaces.
+OSPFv2 Routing: Established dynamic routing with MD5 authentication.

-AAA & Secure Access: Secured administrative remote management via SSH version 2, backed by local user accounts and AAA authentication frameworks to mitigate lockout risks.
+AAA & SSHv2: Secured administrative access to mitigate lockout risks.

-4. Management, Monitoring & Time Synchronization
+⏱️ 4.
+Monitoring & Management
-NTP Master/Client Hierarchy: Configured Headquarters as an authoritative NTP master (ntp master 3), with the Branch router actively synchronizing time across the WAN.

-Comprehensive Syslog Logging: Enabled local buffer logging (65535 buffer size), console logging, and monitor logging at the informational level on both routers.

-SNMPv3 Management: Defined secure SNMPv3 groups (ITAdminGroup), views (AllView), and administrative user bindings supporting authentication and privacy (priv).
+NTP: Headquarters as Master time source; Branch as client.

+Syslog: Comprehensive informational-level logging.

+SNMPv3: Secure administrative group and view definitions.

-Verification & Testing
+📊 Verification & Testing
 The project includes a formal verification matrix covering:

-IPsec Security Associations & Encapsulation/Decapsulation counters.
+✅ IPsec SA and Encapsulation counters.

-Zone-Based Firewall packet inspection and class-default drop verification.
+✅ Zone-Based Firewall packet inspection.

-OSPF neighbor state convergence (FULL).
+✅ OSPF neighbor convergence.

-End-to-end encrypted ping tests and NTP clock synchronization.
+✅ NTP clock synchronization.